barbarahelena/reportgenerator/README.md

 ```bash
 reportgenerator --test
 ```
-The test uses an example minimal abudance table from the testfolder of the package.
+The test uses an example minimal abudance table from the testfolder of the package; it creates three English reports and a physician info report in a test_reports folder in your current directory.

 ### Command Line Options
 | Option | Description | Required? | Default |